 - Occupational therapy.
 An occupational therapist can help a person with Huntington’s disease, family members and caregivers learn to use assistive devices that improve functional abilities.

 These items may include:

 - Assistive devices for activities such as bathing and dressing

-IU Health Neuroscience provides a dedicated Huntington’s disease clinic.
-Patients can learn about the latest treatment options in the news, participate in clinical trials and join a Huntington’s support group.
-The clinic is staffed by neurologists, a social worker, a genetic counselor, and nurses specializing in movement disorders.
+The IU Health Neuroscience Center provides a dedicated Huntington’s disease program.
+Patients can learn about the latest treatment options, participate in clinical trials and join a Huntington’s support group.
+The program is staffed by neurologists, a social worker, a genetic counselor and nurses specializing in movement disorders.